 Wipes can be flushed, as long as you flush them one at a time.

 These blockages also happen in sanitation plants.
 Companies clean out and haul away thousands of pounds of wipes and debris.
-If a blockage is bad enough it may cause equipment to break.
-That equipment then needs replacement or repair.
+If a blockage is bad enough, it may cause equipment to break, which means their equipment will need replacement or repair.
 This results in hours of downtime and thousands of dollars in taxpayer expenses.

 Wipes Do Not Break Down the Same Way Toilet Paper Does

 Wipes are just like toilet paper.
 They both serve the same purpose, don't they?

 Designed to dissolve in water, toilet paper breaks apart when submerged.
 All toilet paper passes strict standards dedicating how quickly they need to break apart in water.
 Regular wipes and other hygiene products mentioned above are not subject to these standards.

 Regular wipes are more fibrous and take a longer time to break apart.
 That is, if they break apart at all.
 The material is more cloth-like and durable.
 This is so that they will hold together for longer.
 It makes them great for cleaning and other jobs.
 Yet, because of their durability, they will cause problems in septic and waste removal systems.
 They may even cause problems in the toilet itself.
 Toilet repair or replacement may be required in this case.